The author is a guitarist and bassist with over 35 years of experience as a musician.

 The Gibson ES-335 is an example of a semi-hollow design that first appeared in 1958 and remains popular to this day.
-As far as body size, it lands somewhere between a hollow-body and solid-body.
+As far as body size, it lands somewhere between a hollow body and a solid body.
 Many builders follow this same basic template, but there are other versions out there as well.

 For example, the Fender Thinline Telecaster is a semi-hollow guitar that’s not much bigger than a standard Telecaster.
 But, it features a semi-hollow build with f-holes.
-For many musicians it is the best of both words.
+For many musicians, it is the best of both worlds.

 Don’t confuse chambered-body and weight-relief builds with hollow-body instruments.
 These are techniques utilized in solid-body guitar construction, intended to influence the tone and/or lighten the instrument.

 Neither should you confuse acoustic-electric guitars with semi-acoustic hollow or semi-hollow instruments.
-Acoustic-electrics are acoustic guitars with onboard electronics that allows them to be amplified.
+Acoustic electrics are acoustic guitars with onboard electronics that allow them to be amplified.
 They can be played just as well without plugging in.
 Semi-acoustics are electric guitars with some acoustic properties that are meant to be amplified when played.